 Yale has added the Yale video essay as a part of their MBA application process.
-As the addition is rather new, it is hard to know of the video essays will be different each year, but this is what we know about the Yale video essay 2017:
+As the addition is rather new, it is hard to know if the video essays will be different each year, but this is what we know about the Yale video essay 2018:

 We introduced video questions this season as a way to get a fuller, more complete sense of all applicants, rather than only being able to hear directly from those applicants we invite to interview with us.
 After reviewing this year’s first-round applications, our sense is that the video questions have helped applicants present their candidacies more effectively than they would from a purely “paper” application, and we have heard from applicants themselves that they found the process to be quite positive, despite concerns about their familiarity with the format (if you’ve ever Skyped, you’re familiar with the format).